Syracuse University: 21st century

 As of 2020, the university had supported faculty member Douglas Biklen and his discredited pseudoscientific practice of facilitated communication for nearly 30 years.
-The university's Institute on Communication and Inclusion, founded by Biklen, (formerly called the "Facilitated Communication Institute"), has offered workshops with the intent of "giving a voice and a means to communicate to people with disabilities".
+The university's Institute on Communication and Inclusion (formerly called the "Facilitated Communication Institute"), founded by Bilken, has offered workshops with the intent of "giving a voice and a means to communicate to people with disabilities".
 However, in a 2016 article, the editorial board of the independent student newspaper The Daily Orange, condemned the university's support for this practice.
 "It is inexcusable and equal-parts embarrassing for Syracuse University as a research institution to stand behind facilitated communication (FC) despite it being a potentially life-destroying practice that has been empirically debunked."

+In late April 2024, student organizers established the Gaza Solidarity Encampment (GSE) on the Shaw Quadrangle, part of a wave of similar demonstrations at nearly 200 college campuses across the United States, calling on the university to support a ceasefire in Gaza and divest from weapons manufacturers.
+The encampment peaked at approximately 70 tents.
+Ahead of Commencement weekend, the university directed protesters to relocate.
+Organizers refused and the encampment ended voluntarily on May 15, after roughly two weeks, following stalled negotiations.
+The university also issued the "Syracuse Statement on Free Expression and Free Inquiry" on May 7, becoming one of the first universities alongside Harvard University to adopt a policy of institutional neutrality on controversial political issues.
+The university then initiated student conduct proceedings against approximately seven students for failing to comply with the relocation directive, a decision faculty members and advocacy groups criticized as a threat to academic freedom.
+In October 2025, Syverud stated at a panel hosted by the advocacy group Alums for Campus Fairness that the demonstrations had been "encouraged from Iran" and lacked significant Syracuse student involvement; a university spokesperson clarified that Syverud meant the encampment represented only a small share of the university's total enrollment.